In theory, we should be able to digest any type of food we consume.

 Some foods are best avoiding, and some foods are great for you.

-There are a number of reasons why you should consume easy to digest foods.
+There are a number of reasons why you should consume foods that are easy to digest.

 But mainly, foods that are easy for our stomach can help with conditions like temporary nausea, diarrhea, diverticulitis, inflammatory bowel diseases, and gastroesophageal reflux disease.

 What qualifies as an easy to digest food?

 Most easy digestible foods are low in fiber.

 Nutritionists and health care experts always recommend we consume foods high in fiber to aid our digestion.